 Benefits of Digital vs. Traditional Banking

-Digital banking platforms, including mobile apps and online portals, enable a wide range of transactions such as transfers, bill payments, and real-time account monitoring.
+Digital banking platforms, including mobile apps and online portals, enable a wide range of transactions such as international money transfers, bill payments, and real-time account monitoring.
 They often come with enhanced features for budgeting, investment, and financial planning.

-Digital banks can also offer lower fees and higher interest rates on savings due to reduced operational costs.
+Digital banks can also offer low fees and higher interest rates on savings due to reduced operational costs.
 However, traditional banking is still important for those who prefer personal interaction and services that require in-person meetings, such as complex transactions or negotiations.

 How to Open a Bank Account in Spain